JLSecOps/JLcyberfortress/scripts/Python concepts from module 1.md

 Precedes a condition that is only evaluated when previous conditions evaluate to False; previous conditions include the condition in the if statement, and when applicable, conditions in other elif statements

 	elif status \== 500:
-When previous conditions evaluate to False, evaluates if the status variable contains a value that is equal to 500
+When previous conditions evaluate to False, evaluate if the status variable contains a value that is equal to 500

 ### **else**

-Precedes a code section that only evaluates when all conditions that precede it within the conditional statement evaluate to False; this includes the condition in the if statement, and when applicable, conditions in elif statements
+Precedes a code section that only evaluates when all conditions that preceded it within the conditional statement evaluate to False; this includes the condition in the if statement and, when applicable, conditions in elif statements

 	else:
 When previous conditions evaluate to False, Python evaluates this else statement